Gutsu91/Gutsu91/README.md

 # Hello Readme

 ## Who am I (beside what's stated in my bio)
 I'm 30-ish (I know exactly how much, I swear, but I don't want to update this section each and every year).
-I live in Belgium and I can speak French (mother language), english, and non-sense (second mother-tongue).
+I live in Belgium and I can speak French (mother language), English, and Non-sense (second mother-tongue).
 Web-aside, I love to listen to music, to play game (boardgames or videogames) and look at beautiful pictures / movies.

 ## What I did
 I've studied PR but never actually worked in the field.
 I did SEO for a major belgian E-commerce company and CRM in an industry that...
 Well, quite needs CRM.
 I always loved the technical bits I could have during my (professional) life, and this is the reason I decided to became a Front-end developper.